From Service Member to Educator: A Guide for Military Veterans Who Want to Become Teachers

 So there are better than average chances that you are considering taking on a new kind of service to your community, one dedicated to building and shaping the society that you were so recently protecting.
 And with the kind of discipline, dedication, and benefits that you have acquired in the course of your time in the service, you also have a lot of advantages when it comes to getting started on that path… and a lot of wisdom and expertise to offer as an example to the next generation of Americans.

 Creating a Battle Plan for Your Teaching Career

 Becoming a teacher is not as straightforward as enlisting, however.
 Just as you had to be trained to both become a soldier or sailor and to become an expert in your specialty area, you will need to get both a general education in teaching while developing expertise in the specific subject areas that you will be teaching, and that goes double if you’re teaching middle and secondary grades and need a content area endorsement.

-No matter what kind of teacher you want to become or where you plan to work, you need to get the kind of education that your state requires of all licensed teachers, while also meeting any additional requirements based on the grade levels you’ll be teaching.
+No matter what kind of teacher you want to become or where you plan to work, you need to get the kind of education that your state requires of all licensed teachers, while also meeting any additional requirements based on the grade levels and content areas you’ll be teaching.